longnguyen1112/unnamed_side_project/README.md

 - Ensure compliance with relevant financial regulations and data protection laws, especially for a trading-related application.

-This tech stack leverages the strengths of Angular for frontend development and Java Spring for backend development, providing a robust foundation for your AI-powered trading assistance web application.
+This tech stack leverages the strengths of Angular for frontend development and Java Spring for backend development, providing a robust foundation for your web application.
 Adjust the specific technologies within the stack based on your team's expertise and project requirements.